Lawrence Bittaker and Roy Norris: Investigation

-In November 1979, Norris became reacquainted with a friend named Joseph Jackson, an individual with whom he had previously been incarcerated at the California Men's Colony.
+In November 1979, Norris became reacquainted with a friend named Joseph Jackson, an individual with whom he had previously been incarcerated at California Men's Colony.
 Norris confided in Jackson regarding his and Bittaker's exploits over the previous five months, including graphic details of the murder of Shirley Ledford (the only victim whose body had been found at this time).
 Norris also divulged to Jackson that, in addition to the five murders he and Bittaker had committed, there had been three additional incidents in which he and Bittaker had abducted or attempted to abduct young women who had either escaped their attackers or, in one instance, had actually been raped, but released.

 Upon hearing Norris's confessions, Jackson consulted his attorney, who advised him to inform authorities.
 Jackson agreed, and he and his attorney informed the Los Angeles Police Department, who in turn relayed the two men to the Hermosa Beach police.

 A Hermosa Beach detective named Paul Bynum was assigned to investigate Jackson's claims as to Norris's confessions of the murders, attempted abductions, and rapes that he had confided to Jackson had occurred between June and October.
 Bynum initially noted that Jackson's statements as to Norris's confessions did match reports on file of several teenage girls who had been reported missing over the previous five months.
 In addition, the incident Norris had confided to Jackson where he claimed he and Bittaker had sprayed mace in the face of a woman, who had then been dragged into Bittaker's GMC van and raped by both men, matched a report filed in relation to an incident that occurred on September 30.
-In this filed report, a young woman named Robin Robeck had had mace sprayed in her face before being dragged into a van and raped by two Caucasian men in their mid-30s, before being released.
+In this filed report, a young woman named Robin Robeck had been sprayed in the face with mace before being dragged into a van and raped by two Caucasian men in their mid-30s, before being released.
 Although Robeck had reported the abduction and rape to police, they had been unable to identify her assailants.

 Bynum dispatched an investigator to visit Robeck at her residence in Oregon, to show her a series of mug shots.
 Without hesitation, Robeck positively identified two photos presented to her as those of the men who had kidnapped and raped her on September 30.
 The two individuals she identified were Bittaker and Norris.